-In the third quarter of 2019, the risk level remained Medium.
-In this quarter, a small number of fraud attempts against clients were identified (through fishing attacks), which resulted in stealing their account credentials in order to conduct unauthorized transactions in their accounts.
-Thanks to defensive measures applied by the Bank, despite these fraud attempts, there were no unauthorized transactions in client accounts.
+In the second quarter of 2019, the risk level remained Medium.
+In this quarter, a number of fraud attempts against clients were identified (through fishing attacks), which resulted in stealing their account credentials in order to conduct unauthorized transactions in their accounts. in view of these additional means of defense in fund transfer processes, put into place in the previous quarter, and despite these fraud attempts, there were no unauthorized transactions in client accounts.

-The Bank continues to reinforce the defense mechanisms applied in Bank systems, in order to further limit the ability to defraud clients and to conduct un-authorized transactions in client accounts.
+The Bank continues to reinforce the defense mechanisms applied in Bank systems, in order to further limit the ability to defraus clients and to conduct un-authorized transactions in client accounts.
 These actions were taken as part of debriefing processes and lessons learned by the Bank with regard to this emerging threat.